orendain/DemeoMods/README.md

 - Critical hits on LAST action gain a Bone, a Freeze Arrow, and gives a few rounds of Fire Immunity

 **Assassin:**
 - 7 max health.
-You are immune to being Tangled and Blinded
+You are immune to being Tangled and Netted
 - Critical damage increased by 1
 - Movement increased by 1
 - Sneak costs 0 Action Points